 Minnesota allows you to seek compensation either through a strict liability rule or a negligence-based claim.
 A claim based on negligence states that the owner had a duty to act with reasonable care.
 For example, if the dog had bitten someone before or was known to be aggressive, the owner is required to use reasonable care and prevent the pup from injuring anyone.
 In some cases, dog owners may be susceptible to criminal charges – for example, if a dog causes substantial bodily harm or even kills someone.
 Either way, Minnesota laws allow you to recover the costs associated with your injuries.

 You have two years from the date of injury to file a claim within the state of Minnesota, but you should file as soon as possible to build a stronger case.
-The team at Knutson+Casey Law Firm in Mankato, Minnesota, is experienced across a wide spectrum of personal injury law, including dog bites.
+Our personal injury attorneys in Mankato, Minnesota, are experienced across a wide spectrum of personal injury law, including dog bites.
 We’ll help you get the most compensation possible to pay for your medical bills, time lost from work, and other expenses.
 Contact us today for a free consultation.